bigcommerce/dev-docs/docs/api-docs/catalog/v2-vs-v3.md

 ### Product option sets

 The V3 Catalog API does not include an endpoint to manage option sets, but it will respect option sets created using the [V2 Option Sets API](https://developer.bigcommerce.com/legacy/v2-catalog-products/v2-option-set-options) or the control panel.
-Currently, the control panel's Add/Edit Product section consumes the V2 API and any products created and managed through the control panel will be converted to the V2 model using option sets.
+Currently, the control panel's Add/Edit Product section consumes the V2 API, and any products created and managed through the control panel will be converted to the V2 model using option sets.
 If you apply an option set to a V3 product, the product's variants will be removed.

 ### Product rules